 Depends on the galvo-scanangle: You can choose between 60 µm and up to 1200 µm

 Yes, you can use standard fluorescence dyes and use filter-sets optimized for your spectral range.
 In addition, you can optimize your experiments by using special commercially available 2P high-absorbance fluorescence dyes.

-You can save the images as tiff-files and pre-processing the RGB-images (1PM) or 16-bit grayscale (2PM) images with the image editing software of your choice.
+You can save the images as tiff-files and pre-processing the RGB-images (Brightfield) or 16-bit grayscale (1PM and 2PM) images with the image editing software of your choice.

 No, we are working with well-established software like e.g. Windows10, ScanImage, µManager, Fiji or MATLAB.
 All software will be pre-installed and ready-to-use.

 MATLAB-based, ImageJ and home-built GUI

 Digital staining means taking advantage of endogenous autofluorescence of certain molecules and structures of your sample, to image and distinguish different tissue and cell architectures and structures, metabolic conditions, pathogenic tissue and so on without the need of external staining’s.